 The Content Funnel (How To Make One Post Do A Ton Of Work For You)

 So, we’re clearly not thinking about our blog content in terms of volume.
 We’re thinking about effectiveness.
 That will mean less blog posts, but the posts you DO create will serve a long term purpose.

-Ideally, each piece of content you release will serve a function of a content funnel.
+So, each blog post you release will serve a function in a content funnel.
 It will look something like this: